salman9653/newsZ/README.md

 Features

 - Fully Responsive.
-- Catagory wise News Display.
+- Category wise News Display.
-- Infinite scroll (Load more news as ou scroll down).
+- Infinite scroll (Load more news as you scroll down).
 - Simple to use Design.

 Features planed for next Updates